Imajica/daksei/README.md

 the main function of selection, this function in called by slurmctld in node_scheduler.c by the function **_pick_best_nodes** and job_scheduler.c by the function **job_start_data**

+    /* now that we know that this job can run with the given resources,
+	 * let's factor in the existing allocations and seek the optimal set
+	 * of resources for this job.
+Here is the procedure:
+	 *
+	 * Step 1: Seek idle CPUs across all partitions.
+If successful then
+	 *         place job and exit.
+If not successful, then continue.
+Two
+	 *         related items to note:
+	 *          1. Jobs that don't share CPUs finish with step 1.
+	 *          2. The remaining steps assume sharing or preemption.
+	 *
+	 * Step 2: Remove resources that are in use by higher-priority
+	 *         partitions, and test that job can still succeed.
+If not
+	 *         then exit.
+	 *
+	 * Step 3: Seek idle nodes among the partitions with the same
+	 *         priority as the job's partition.
+If successful then
+	 *         goto Step 6.
+If not then continue:
+	 *
+	 * Step 4: Seek placement within the job's partition.
+Search
+	 *         row-by-row.
+If no placement if found, then exit.
+If a row
+	 *         is found, then continue:
+	 *
+	 * Step 5: Place job and exit.
+FIXME!
+Here is where we need a
+	 *         placement algorithm that recognizes existing job
+	 *         boundaries and tries to "overlap jobs" as efficiently
+	 *         as possible.
+	 *
+	 * Step 6: Place job and exit.
+FIXME! here is we use a placement
+	 *         algorithm similar to Step 5 on jobs from lower-priority
+	 *         partitions.
+	 */
 #### IMPORTANT-> extern int cr_job_test_ :
 does most of the real work for select_p_job_test, is called by slurmctld in src/select/cons_res/job_test.c.
 This is the function with the 4 steps described